DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/01-02-03-01_anatomy-of-each-stage.md

 <img src="../../../assets/intro/anatomy2.png" style="width:200px;"/>

-Once everything is defined in the algorithms & accompanying parameters, the machine begins to _`run`_, meaning it starts to generate different design options.
+Once everything is defined in the algorithms and accompanying parameters, the machine begins to _`run`_, meaning it starts to generate different design options.
 This process might happen locally on the designer's computer or, for more intensive calculations, run using cloud computing.

 ### Results